-I started the eye clinic at RotaCare at Davis Street in San Leandro, California.
-Finding a volunteer organization to practice optometry was a very challenging task.
-Several clinics denied my volunteer requests stating their Board did not approve probationary ODs.
-I approached RotaCare about starting an optometry clinic.
-I explained the high demand in the area and the need for this added service.
-RotaCare is the free clinic where doctors provide free medical treatment for non-insured patients.
-Prior to my start, there were no eye services available.
-The clinic did not have any funds to start an optometry clinic and vendors would not donate any equipment.
-The solution: I provided all the equipment in the eye clinic from the phoropters, trial lens, pupilometer, portable Goldman tonometer, retinoscope, ophthalmoscope, and BIO.
+One of my greatest accomplishments that I am very proud of is the Eye Clinic at Rotacare at Davis Street in San Leandro, CA. Finding a volunteer organization to practice optometry was a very challenging task.
+Several clinics denied my ability to volunteer.
+Their medical boards stated that they did not approve nor allow probationary optometrists in their clinics.

+I approved Rotacare about starting and eye clinic.
+I explained the high demand in the demographic area of San Leandro and Oakland and the need for this added service.
+Rotacare is a free clinic where doctors and nurses provide free medical care for non-insured patients.
+Prior to my start, there were no eyecare services available.
+The clinic did not have the funds to start an eye clinic and vendors would not donate any equipment.
+I decided to provide all the equipment necessary to start an optometry clinic.
+I provided the phoropters, stand, tonometer, lensometer, trial lenses, retinoscope, ophthalmoscope, BIO, and all the lenses.

-At RotaCare, we treat patients of all ages who do not have medical insurance.
-I work with other nurses, MDs, and medical students.
-Together we provide valuable medical services for an underserved community.
-I started working here in January 2014 and plan on continuing my volunteer services even post of my hopeful early termination of probation.
+At Rotacare, we treat patients of all ages who do not have medical insurance.
+I work with medical students, nurse practitioners, and other M.D.'s.
+Together we provide valuable medical service for an underserved community.
+I started here in January 2014 til current.
+I promised the Medical Director that I would continue even after my probation ends.

-I have been a volunteer coach in my community for youth sports and development in the cities of San Ramon and Walnut Creek for the past 4 years.
-I have also spent last two years volunteering with the Catholic Youth Organization (CYO).
-I have implemented a lot of my life skills and core values into these settings.
-The directors and parents of these other leagues have noticed my unique teaching style and how it relates outside of sports.
-I have actually been asked to coach other teams and parents are now requesting for me to be their children's coach.
-I truly believe this is yet another way I am positively impacting local youth.
+I have been a volunteer coach in my community for youth sports and development in the cities of San Ramon and Walnut Creek for the past 5 plus years.
+I have spent the past 3 years volunteer with the Catholic Youth Organization.
+I have implemented a lot of my own life skills and core values into these settings.
+The directors and parents have noticed my unique teaching style and how it relates outside of sports.
+I am proud of how I can impact these youths live in a positive manner and help shape their futures with my experience.